justinhoward/dotfiles/README.md

 ## Modules

 A module is a directory inside the `modules` directory.
 A module is loaded in stages.

+The modules get loaded when an "event" is fired.
+The built in events are "load", "xorg", "interactive", "login", and "xorg_init".
+These events will only get fired if its respective environment is present.

 ### Condition
 If a `condition.sh` file exists in the module's directory, it will be run before